musilimu/portfolio/README.md

 # portfolio
-my portfolio website i used at college
+my portfolio website I used at college

+You will find the selected projects from my work.

+Fill free to contact me and follow me on Instagram and Facebook